-^{31 24} CFR 5.403 defines Elderly family as "a family whose head (including co-head), spouse, or sole member is a person who is at least 62 years of age."
+31 24 CFR 5.403 defines Elderly family as "a family whose head (including co-head), spouse, or sole member is a person who is at least 62 years of age."
 Disabled family is defined as "a family whose head (including co-head), spouse, or sole member is a person with a disability."

-regardless of disability status, the number of disabled households is underrepresented for purposes of tracking units devoted to the disabled.
+elderly/disabled developments.
+Because any head of household age 62 or older is classified as "elderly," regardless of disability status, the number of disabled households is underrepresented for purposes of tracking units devoted to the disabled.
 This aspect of designated housing is important to note because while BHA proposes increasing its elderly percentage to 80%, the real percentage of disabled families living in the developments will always be far above 20%.

-BHA has operated under a DHP since 1999, and during that period hundreds of applicants who were housed as "non-elderly disabled" have reached the age of 62 and therefore their status has changed to "elderly."
+BHA has operated under a DHP since 1999, and during that period hundreds of applicants who were initially housed as "non-elderly disabled" have reached the age of 62 and therefore their status has changed to "elderly."
 This obviously pushes the composition of elderly/disabled developments toward increasing numbers of disabled households well beyond the designated percentages.
 In fact, 22% of current "elderly" households were "non-elderly disabled" households at the time of admission.
-Currently, 5.3% of BHA non-elderly disabled heads of household are 60-61 years old.
-This means that within the next two years, approximately 173 non-elderly additional disabled households will be reclassified as elderly households (see Exhibit E for development-by-development breakdowns).
-During the period of this Plan well over 400 non-elderly disabled households will be similarly reclassified as elderly.
+Currently, approximately 5% of BHA non-elderly disabled heads of household are 60-61 years old.
+This means that within the next two years, over 170 additional non-elderly disabled households will be reclassified as elderly households (see Exhibit E for development-by-development breakdowns).
+During the 5-year-period of this Plan over 400 non-elderly disabled households will be similarly reclassified as elderly.

-A full consideration of how BHA is meeting the needs of the community should take into account the following occupancy figures: 1) non-elderly disabled who have aged in place; 2) non-elderly who will soon age in place, and 3) elderly who are also disabled at the time of admission.
+A full consideration of how BHA is meeting the needs of the community should take into account the following occupancy figures: 1) non-elderly disabled who have aged in place; 2) non-elderly disabled who will soon age in place, and 3) elderly who are also disabled.